microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 In SQL MI, several features of Azure SQL Database are examined.
 Advanced Data Security (ADS) is enabled and Data Discovery and Classification is used to better understand the data and potential compliance issues with data in the database.
 The ADS Vulnerability Assessment is used to identify potential security vulnerabilities and issues in the database, and those finding are used to mitigate one finding by enabling Transparent Data Encryption in the database.
 Dynamic Data Masking (DDM) is used to prevent sensitive data from appearing when querying the database.
 Finally, Read Scale-out is used to point reports on the Tailspin Toys web app to a read-only secondary, allowing reporting to occur without impacting the performance of the primary database.

+> **Important Note!**
+> If you are attending this lab as part of a day-long workshop, all of the activities below **except** Activity 2 should be created. **You must complete Activity 2** prior to moving to the next module.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity 1: TODO: Set up Azure Migrate</b></p>

+> **Important Note!**
+> If you are attending this lab as part of a day-long workshop, you should skip this activity, it was demoed earlier.
+If you have time at the end of the day, feel free to return to it.

 TODO: Activity Description and tasks